Offensive Weapons, Knives, Bladed and Pointed Articles

 - the weapon was recovered in connection with drug dealing, gang association or any other organised criminal activity.

 Prosecutors are reminded that where a weapon is used in dangerous circumstance to threaten, or cause fear, the Sentencing Guidelines Council recommends that the starting point for a first time adult offender would be a custodial sentence of 6 months if he pleads not guilty, but was subsequently found guilty by the courts.
-(Please see the guidance below.)
+(See Sentencing below.)

-The Sentencing Guidelines Council issued guidance to magistrates' courts sentencing offenders on or after 4 August 2008, following the Court of Appeal's judgment in R v Povey and others EWCA Crim 1261 Note: The recommendation in R v Povey EWCA Crim 1262 and others that the guidance should normally be applied at the most severe end of the appropriate range of sentences.
-(See below in this guidance.)
+The Sentencing Guidelines Council issued guidance to magistrates' courts sentencing offenders on or after 4 August 2008, following the Court of Appeal's judgment in R v Povey and others EWCA Crim 1261 Note: The recommendation in R v Povey and others EWCA Crim 1261 and others that the guidance should normally be applied at the most severe end of the appropriate range of sentences.

-"Dangerous circumstance" has not been judicially defined but was used in the previous Court of Appeal guideline judgment in Celaire and Poulton.
+"Dangerous circumstance" has not been judicially defined but was used in the previous Court of Appeal guideline judgment in R v Poulton; R v Celaire 1 Cr.
+App.
+R. (S).
 In relation to a knife, a circumstance is likely to be dangerous if there is a real possibility that it could be used.

-In making its decision on sentence, the magistrates' court is required to consider offence seriousness, (culpability and harm) and aggravating features and then go on to consider offender mitigating features.
+The Magistrates’ Court Sentencing Guidelines provides that, in making its decision on sentence, the magistrates' court is required to consider offence seriousness, (culpability and harm) and aggravating features and then go on to consider offender mitigating features:

 Identify the appropriate starting point.